8 Signs You’re Doing Well In Life

 When I am working, when do I get to take a step back and say “I’m doing good”?

 TAKE OFF YOUR COMPARISON-TINTED GLASSES

 Your markers of success will inevitably be tinted by comparisons that we tend to make between ourselves and everyone else, as well as unsolicited comparisons that come our way.

 While there’s nothing wrong with stacking yourself up against the traditional standards of personal and professional accomplishments, what you truly want may not be what everyone else wants, and guess what?
 That’s completely OK.

-Personally, I’m beginning to find the unnecessary stresses that comes with trying to fit into a rigid cookie cutter mould unbearable as I get older.
+Personally, I’m beginning to find the unnecessary stresses that come with trying to fit into a rigid cookie-cutter mold unbearable as I get older.

-And whenever I manage to talk myself into believing that aspiring to check the standard boxes will automatically set me up to win, I end up realising that:
+And whenever I manage to talk myself into believing that aspiring to check the standard boxes will automatically set me up to win, I end up realizing that:

 - Having more money will make me happier than not having enough of it (just ask anyone who’s barely able to make ends meet), but up to a certain point and not for long.
 It also won’t solve all my problems.
 In some instances, it can create new ones.